rasoulnorouzi/rasoulnorouzi.github.io/cv.md

 - Baziyad, Hamed, Saeed Shirazi, Seyed mohammad Reza Hosseini, and **Rasoul Norouzi**.
 "Mapping the intellectual structure of epidemiology with use of co-word analysis."
 Journal of Biostatistics and Epidemiology (2019).
 [Full Text](https://publish.kne-publishing.com/index.php/jbe/article/view/3618)

 #### Presentation
-- Recipe to Classify, Case Study: [DA 2016 Challenge](https://people.dsv.su.se/~isak-kar/IDA2016Challenge.txt)[Slides Here](../sources/CV/Recipe to Classify.pdf)
+- Recipe to Classify, Case Study: [DA 2016 Challenge](https://people.dsv.su.se/~isak-kar/IDA2016Challenge.txt), [Slides Here](../sources/CV/Recipe to Classify.pdf)
 - LSTMs and Standard recurrent Neural Networks Survey Report, get Perfect score, [Slides Here](../sources/CV/lstm.pdf)
 - Machine Learning Application in Biomarker Discovery for Cancer Detection, highly praised by the IT faculty, [Farsi Report](../sources/CV/9566221008seminarReport.pdf)
 - Introduction to the math behind word2vec and its implementation with TensorFlow

+#### Master Thesis: A Data-Driven Ontology Building Method for Tourism Recommender Systems
+“A new method based on ontology and multilabel classifiers proposed and tried to solve these systems' cold start and matrix sparsity problems.
+Also, I show a slight advantage in predicting users' interests compared to collaborative filtering models”.
+[English-Summarized Version](../sources/CV/Recipe to Classify.pdf)